ept/blog/_posts/2008-01-05-iphone-specific-web-sites-do-they-make-sense.md

 However, Ray Anderson, CEO of [Bango](http://bango.com/), points out that these figures are
 misleading:

-<blockquote>Hitslink produced this report by using data from their analytics customers.
+<blockquote><p>Hitslink produced this report by using data from their analytics customers.
 These people operate HTML/PC websites.
 They say: "You simply paste a small piece of HTML code on each page you wish to track statistics on".</p>

-The 300 million or so mobile phone browser users (say 50 million S60) can't or don't browse HTML sites.
-They browse mobile friendly sites (WAP or XHTML or iMode) which will not have this HTML code in.
+<p>The 300 million or so mobile phone browser users (say
+50 million S60) can't or don't browse HTML sites.
+They browse mobile friendly sites (WAP or XHTML or iMode) which will not have this HTML code in.</p>

-Considering that organizations like Bango, Admob, Peperonity, Vodafone report mobile browser traffic in the billions of pages per day, most of thse being S40 or S60 its clear that by ignoring non-HTML sites these stats are misleading and mistaken.
+<p>Considering that organizations like Bango, Admob,
+Peperonity, Vodafone report mobile browser traffic in the billions of pages per day, most of thse being S40 or S60 its clear that by ignoring non-HTML sites these stats are misleading and mistaken.</p>
 <p align="right">-- Ray Anderson, in an email to
 [Mobile Monday London mailing list](http://tech.groups.yahoo.com/group/momolondon/), 5 Dec 2007</p>
 </blockquote>

-<p align="left">In other words, all that Hitslink's statistics say is that
-iPhone users are more likely to visit more desktop web sites, but it doesn't say anything at all about usage of sites which are specifically designed for mobile use.
+In other words, all that Hitslink's statistics say is that iPhone users are more likely to visit more desktop web sites, but it doesn't say anything at all about usage of sites which are specifically designed for mobile use.
 The conclusion I draw from this is that an iPhone user is much more likely to visit desktop sites than Windows Mobile or S60 users,